playlyfe/playlyfe-ruby-sdk/README.md

 Rails code demostrating using the authorization code flow
 ---------------------------------------------------------
-A typical rails app would look something like this
+A typical rails app would look something like this This is where you will initialize the sdk with your client_id and client_secret
 ```ruby
 class Application < Rails::Application
     Playlyfe.init(